aitschti/plugin.video.sc19/README.md

 Hope you enjoy!

-(A version for chaturbate with similar features to be released soon)
+(A version for chaturbate with similar features available in other repository)